 Inventors might have been behaving strategically in deciding not to patent.
 The specification in a patent provides information that might help competitors to develop related products.
 Inventors might sometimes have decided to forgo the patent so as not to reveal their hard-won knowledge.

 Even if patents were not essential for innovation, the prospect of patent protection might have significantly encouraged it.
-Certainly, mainly successful industrialists — Watt, Arkwright, Wedgwood — benefited from the system and advocated its improvement.
+Certainly, many successful industrialists — Watt, Arkwright, Wedgwood — benefited from the system and advocated its improvement.

 Perhaps the central question about patents is whether they encouraged innovation or discouraged it.
 The award of a patent increased an inventor’s profits once he had developed a new product, but the patents already in place made its development more difficult or more expensive.
 Greater profits encourage innovation but greater costs discourage it, so the impact of the patent system is not clear.
-Michele Boldrin and David Levine, in Against Intellectual Monopoly argue that society would be better off without patents.
+Michele Boldrin and David Levine, in Against Intellectual Monopoly, argue that society would be better off without patents.
 For them, the Industrial Revolution provides ample proof of patents’ harmful effects.
 In the case of the steam engine alone, patents inhibited Newcomen’s development of the atmospheric engine, Hornblower’s development of the compound engine, and Watt’s development of rotary motion.

 Patents and Innovation

 To return to the original question, why did Acemoglu and Robinson not make a link between patents and innovation?
 There are three parts to the answer.
-First, there were no significant changes to the patent system for almost one hundred years — five generations — before the Industrial Revolution, so a causal link between improvements in the patent system and the innovations of the Industrial Revolution is not plausible.
+First, there were no significant changes to the patent system for almost one hundred years — four generations — before the Industrial Revolution, so a causal link between improvements in the patent system and the innovations of the Industrial Revolution is not plausible.
 Second, the frequency with which successful inventors did not patent their inventions suggests that patents were not crucial to their success.
 Third, there is uncertainty as to whether a patent system encourages or discourages innovation.

 The “inclusive” and “extractive” descriptors are a useful way of categorizing institutions.
 Acemoglu and Robinson apply them to both political and economic institutions, and they could provide the basis for a useful interpretation of Toby Huff’s earlier work27 on scientific institutions.
 They can be applied at a moment in time, and they can be used to understand the changes in institutions over time.